Ongoing Faculty Development Initiatives

 Faculty reading, writing, and interest groups nurture scholarly activity and cross-disciplinary intellectual community.
 Academic Affairs is happy to partner on the creation and maintenance of these building blocks of faculty life.
 There are several active faculty groups on campus, including on peace and justice, sustainability, and research in the humanities, and many more possibilities.
 Academic Affairs is open to partnering on any additional efforts to engage faculty across divisions.
 The office can help coordinate meeting space and provide modest funds for books, refreshments, etc. Contact Cheryl Moore-Thomas if you are forming a group and want to discuss how Academic Affairs can support your efforts.
 More information.

-Developing a Writing Routine, Brian Norman, Associate Vice President for Faculty Affairs and Diversity
+Developing a Writing Routine, Brian Norman, Professor of English

 A 5-step reflection and schedule process to integrate writing as a professional habit and daily routine, not the stuff of binge sessions, romantic inspiration, or harried deadlines.

 "Writing 20 Minutes.
 Every.
 Single.
 Day."
 Ryan Cordell, Chronicle of Higher Education, 10 Feb 2014

 A helpful article with tips on how to move away from binge writing and toward the structure, routine, and external accountability that leads to successful, sustainable scholarly writing.
 A good companion piece to the handout on "Developing a Writing Routine."

 Faculty Development and Diversity Library, Beatty Hall 311

 Stop by to peruse resources to support your scholarly writing, including:

 - Wendy Belcher, Writing Your Journal Article in 12 Weeks: A Guide to Academic Publishing Success